maths/moodle-qtype_stack/doc/en/AbInitio/Authoring_quick_start_1.md

 * Leave an [answer note](../Authoring/Potential_response_trees.md#Answer_note) for statistical [reporting](../Authoring/../STACK_question_admin/Reporting.md) purposes,
 * Continue to the next potential response node, or end the process with `[stop]`.

-Let us configure the first node to determine if the student has differentiated correctly.
+We can leave the default settings for a minimal question, which is the following:

 1. Specify the variable `ans1` in the `SAns` setting.
-2. Specify the correct answer in the `TAns` setting: `3*(x-1)^2`.
+2. Specify the correct answer in the `TAns` setting: `ta`.
-3. Confirm we have `AlgEquiv` in the _Answer test_ drop-down menu (this is the default).
+3. `AlgEquiv` in the _Answer test_ drop-down menu.

 ## Saving the question